 Read our full Xiaomi Mi Note 10 review

 10. Doogee S88 Pro - Biggest battery

 The Doogee S88 Pro's 10,000mAh battery is almost unheard of in a smartphone and double many of the other entries in this chart.

 In fact, it lasted too long for us to effectively benchmark.
-Nonetheless, from typical everyday usage, we were able to get a ridiculous 6 and a half days on a single charge.
+Nonetheless, from typical everyday usage, we were able to get a ridiculous six and a half days on a single charge.

 There's also 24W fast charging via the adapter included in the box and even 5W reverse wireless charging.
-It's rugged design and significant weight (372g) might put people off, but for people who spend long periods away from the charger, this is a great option.
+Its rugged design and significant weight (372g) might put some people off, but for people who spend long periods away from the charger, this is a great option.

 Read our full Doogee S88 Pro review

 Battery capacity explained

 Battery capacity is measured in milliamp-hours (mAh).
 The higher the mAh of a battery, the higher its technical capacity.
 But the phones with the highest mAh aren't always the phones with the best battery life.